Backblaze/b2-sdk-python/doc/source/api_types.rst

 You might notice that the import structure provided in the documentation looks a little odd: ``from b2sdk.v2 import ...``.
 The ``.v2`` part is used to keep the interface fluid without risk of breaking applications that use the old signatures.
 With new versions, **b2sdk** will provide functions with signatures matching the old ones, wrapping the new interface in place of the old one.
 What this means for a developer using **b2sdk**, is that it will just keep working.
-We havealready deleted some legacy functions when moving from ``.v0`` to ``.v1``, providing equivalent wrappers to reduce the migration effort for applications using pre-1.0 versions of **b2sdk** to fixing imports.
+We have already deleted some legacy functions when moving from ``.v0`` to ``.v1``, providing equivalent wrappers to reduce the migration effort for applications using pre-1.0 versions of **b2sdk** to fixing imports.

 It also means that **b2sdk** developers may change the interface in the future and will not need to maintain many branches and backport fixes to keep compatibility of for users of those old branches.